Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Pros:

-- Monthly billing available without extreme penalty
+- Monthly billing without extreme markup

 - Independent company with a clear privacy stance